 - The Aquabus provides frequent, daily passenger ferry service to all major destinations in False Creek.

-TOP TIP – Buy day passes for the Skytrain which give unlimited travel.
-I would highly recommend doing this as it is cost effective and easier if you are travelling around the city.
+TOP TIP – Buy day passes for the Skytrain which gives unlimited travel.
+I would highly recommend doing this as it is cost-effective and easier if you are travelling around the city.

 RECOMMENDED TOURS – BEST THINGS TO DO IN VANCOUVER

 If you are pushed for time these are some of the best tours from my favourite tour company Get Your Guide that you can take during your time in Vancouver.

 Discover Vancouver and adjacent North Shore on a fully-narrated 7-hour mini coach tour with an award-winning guide.
 Go to the incredible Capilano Suspension Bridge Park, discover the heart-stopping Cliffwalk, learn the life cycle of the salmon and more.